🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.2.1 One-Hot Encoding

-One-Hot Encoding represents each word as a vector with vocabulary-size dimensions, where only the corresponding position is 1 and all others are 0.
+One-Hot Encoding represents each word as a vector whose dimension equals the vocabulary size, where only the corresponding position is 1 and all others are 0.

 import numpy as np